n1nj4sec/pupy/README.md

 # Pupy

 ## Quick install and configure

-You have multiple ways for installing pupy including docker. cf. the wiki If you want a simple installation in a virtualenv with pre-built binaries, please use :
+You have multiple ways for installing pupy including docker. cf. the wiki

+If you want a simple installation in a virtualenv with pre-built binaries, please use :
 ```
 apt-get install git libssl1.0-dev libffi-dev python-dev python-pip tcpdump python-virtualenv
 git clone --recursive https://github.com/n1nj4sec/pupy
 cd pupy
 python create-workspace.py -DG pupyw
+export PATH=$PATH:~/.local/bin
 ```
-Once install, if you want to update pupy, you can use the pupysh-update
+Once installed, it will add 3 commands to your ~/.local/bin : pupysh, pupygen and pupysh-update

 ## Description